-This program prepares graduates as entry-level radiographers in hospitals, medical and specialty offices, imaging centers, clinics and other health care agencies.
-Students develop skills in radiographic positioning and procedure, medical imaging techniques, film processing and other radiographic related competency development areas.
+Howard Community College Radiologic Technology Program prepares graduates to become entry-level radiographers in hospitals, medical and specialty offices, and imaging centers.
+Students develop skills in radiographic positioning and procedure, patient care, conventional film processing and digital imaging, radiation protection, and critical thinking.
 Graduates are eligible to apply for the American Registry of Radiologic Technologists certification examination.